BBischof/oneweirdtrick/README.md

 ## Method
 It's really quite simple to recover many counts suppressed by CDC's **WONDER**, it just takes, as the spam advertisements claim, this "one weird trick."
 And, as expected, the "trick" involves only simple algebra.

 To recover a set of desired data from CDC's **WONDER**, we subtract the difference between the entire set of data and the set of desired data from the entire set of data.
-Equations 1.a and 1.b in the following tables present this formulation formally and informally.
+Equations 1.a and 1.b in the following tables present this formulation informally and formally.

 | Equation 1.a                                                                       |
 |:-----------------------------------------------------------------------------------|